Managing Accounts Receivable: 5 Steps from an Accounting Expert

 If you’ve run through the whole accounts receivable process and still been unable to collect you may be forced to write-off the lost revenue.
 What does that mean, exactly?

-“A write-off is basically a bad debt that is owed but will not be paid,” says Ly.
+“A write-off is basically a bad debt that is owed but will not be paid,” says Quan.
 “Usually, you’ve already recognized the income, for example your spreadsheets reflect that you are owed $5,000, but you have to write-off a $5,000 deduction because the money never came in.”

-“When we run accounts aging reports, we can watch these move into the danger zone,” says Ly.
-That’s why it’s important to get credit checks done and set clear terms before you provide any service.
+“When we run accounts aging reports, we can watch these move into the danger zone,” says Quan.
+That’s why it’s important to evaluate whether or not you should extend credit to a client and set clear terms before you provide any service.